Krystian Sanocki

-Krystian Sanocki (born 5 August 1996) is a Polish professional footballer who plays as a winger for III liga club Błękitni Stargard.
+Krystian Sanocki (born 5 August 1996) is a Polish professional footballer who plays as a winger for IV liga West Pomerania club Pogoń Szczecin II.

 Club career

 On 5 August 2020, he joined GKS Katowice.

 On 26 July 2022, he returned to the reserve team of Lech Poznań, signing a one-year contract.

 On 6 July the following year, Sanocki moved to III liga side Zawisza Bydgoszcz on a deal until June 2024.